One stupid, free scoop of ice cream.

 More than a dozen people stood within individual chalk circles with fancy symbols encasing them, completely naked.
-That bit should have been obvious, though when you get smeared by a garbage truck, it often took a few moments to pull one’s wits about themselves.
+That bit should have been obvious, though when you got smeared by a garbage truck, it often took a few moments to gather one’s wits.

 A petite girl—standing five feet away—jerked at her own realization of being alive and bare, and tried to cover her lady bits, all the while glaring at Dhane.

 Of course, he wasn’t really staring.
 It just so happened to be the place he was facing when the lights came on.

 What did people say in such a situation?
 I’m sorry, my dear, for invading your privacy.
 It was like a line from a movie . . . from the Renaissance.
 Definitely, not cool.

 She had brunette hair with highlights and curls cupping a heart-shaped face, a cute button nose, olive-colored skin, and dark-brown evil eyes.
 Evil, murderous eyes that screamed, Look away, or I’ll cut your throat!